ilneill/SLABatMon/README.md

 2. When "fully charged", the battery voltage is less than 12.5v - 13.5v.
 My bad battery was a little over 11v when "fully charged".
 3. After charging it does not hold the charge for long under little or no load.
 In less than 1 week my bad battery was down to under 5v!

 My favourite part of the project was using the Arduino 3.3v supply as a reference voltage to calibrate the ADC measurements and voltage calculations.
+I also "discovered" the Fritzing... inexpensive and powerful software for documenting breadboard circuits.

 You can see an explanation and demonstration here:
  - https://youtu.be/aRnLHJlChSg

-WARNING: 12v SLA batteries are powerful current sources.
-Do not take chances, but take care instead!

 ## Fritzing hardware schematic:
 ![](SLABatMon_bb.png)